csc2430-master/Lab4-Starter/README.md

 ## Recommended implementation order

-You will need to write the ten Grid interface functions in **grid.cpp** and the function TestSaveLoad in **main.cpp**.
+You will need to write the ten _Grid_ interface functions in **grid.cpp** and the function TestSaveLoad in **main.cpp**.
 Here is a suggested order of implementation.

 1. Make sure you put your name in the file headers for **main.cpp** and **grid.cpp** as co-author.
-2. Stub out all ten Grid interface functions.
+2. Stub out all ten _Grid_ interface functions.
 That means, add the function to **grid.cpp**.
 Each function body should initially contain the line
 ```
 assert(false);
 ```
 You will remove this line when you implement the function.
-The point of this line is to warn you that the function hasn’t been implement if it gets called before it is implemented.
+The point of this line is to warn you that the function hasn’t been implemented if it gets called.

-3. Build your understanding of the Grid ADT by implementing the following interface functions:
+3. Build your understanding of the _Grid_ ADT by implementing the following interface functions:

 ```
 void Init(Grid& grid);